Skip to main content Skip to secondary navigation

 Image of a remote sensing datalogger, designed through this research effort

 Wind tunnel testing several absolute sensors identified one which is able to measure turbulent wind pressures at relatively low wind speeds.
-Previous full-scale experiments used differential sensors, which introduce problems associated with changing reference pressure, hindering direct comparison with CFD or wind tunnel results.
+Previous full-scale experiments primarily used differential sensors, which introduce problems associated with changing reference pressure, hindering direct comparison with CFD or wind tunnel results.
 A custom remote datalogger was designed featuring this absolute transducer.
 The datalogger was designed to be unobtrusive, low-cost, and low-profile/aerodynamic.
-One is shown on the left.
+One is shown on the right.

 Image showing the locations of sensors placed on the two buildings